jeremy46231/slackfs/PLAN.md

 Message Handling

 - Outgoing: implement Write in FUSE handler.
 On echo >> file, parse input line(s), send to Slack API.
 - Incoming: use Slack Socket Mode to subscribe to new messages.
-On new message, append to in-memory buffer and notify kernel via FUSE invalidate APIs so tail -f readers see the update.
+On new message, append to in-memory buffer and notify readers using go-fuse notifications (NotifyContent for data changes) and, when sizes change, attribute invalidation or short attr timeouts so tail -f readers see updates promptly.
 - Maintain rate limiting and backoff according to Slack API rules.

 Native Installation